 The third step is to Implement the BC Plan.
 This involves agreeing the BC Plan with key staff members and stakeholders and actively working to embed the plan and its guidance into team culture, understanding and training.

 The fourth step is to Validate the BC plan, which is a cyclic, ongoing element.
 BC Plans are required to be reviewed and tested every 6-12 months, which the Risk & Resilience Team can facilitate.
 Key staff from the team take part in a scenario-based exercise at least every 12 months to test the BC plan 'in action' and ensure that it is up-to-date and fit for purpose.

-Business Continuity plans are an essential element of the University's Governance and Emergency Planning.
-Departments are required to develop a BC plan to identify how their critical functions could be recovered swiftly following an incident.
+Business Continuity (BC) plans are an essential element of the BC Cycle and of University's Governance and Emergency Planning functions.
+Departments are required to develop a BC plan to identify how their Priority Activities could be recovered swiftly following an incident.
 Our Business Continuity Plan Template can be found, here: Business Continuity Plan Template

 - Technology/ Systems

 The Risk & Resilience Team encourages you to contact them to discuss business continuity arrangements within your area.
 The team offers guidance in the form of meetings, workshops and presentations and can develop bespoke scenario-based exercises to focus on the issues that are pertinent to your area.